rramoscabral/DP-200---Training---Implementing-an-Azure-Data-Solution/README.md

 * [Solve your big data and AI challenges with an Azure Databricks, Microsoft, 2019-03-01](https://azure.microsoft.com/en-us/resources/solve-your-big-data-and-ai-challenges-with-an-azure-databricks/)
 * [Solve your big data and AI challenges with an Azure Databricks, Microsoft, 2018](https://info.microsoft.com/ww-landing-databricks-use-case-ebook.html)
 * [Three Practical Use Cases with Azure Databricks, Databricks Whitepapers](https://pages.databricks.com/3UseCases-AzureDatabricks.html)

+## Videos
+ * No information / available when possible